KatePaulauskas/body-fat-percent-calculator/README.md

 - Enhanced Data Management: to support health and fitness professionals in managing their clients' progress, storing data for different users separately could be inroduced.
 This could streamline the tracking of each client's journey, facilitating more effective coaching and support.

 ## Testing

+Here's a proofread version of your text:

+Numerous tests were performed to ensure the proper functionality of the Body Fat Percent Calculator application.

+The application was tested in various browsers: Chrome, Microsoft Edge, Firefox, and Brave, and no issues were identified with its functionality or loading time.

+The project was tested on multiple desktop devices with different screen dimensions, and no issues were identified.

 ### Testing behaviour

+Each input field and feature of the Body Fat Percent Calculator application were thoroughly tested to ensure accurate functionality of the app and high standard validation.

 Action/Feature          | Expected behavior       | Status         |
 |-------------------|-------------------------|----------------|
 |Enter URL: <https://body-fat-percent-calculator-5ad0ac04aebf.herokuapp.com/> | Page loads with the terminal displaying the following message: 'Running startup command: python3 run.py.
 Welcome to Body Fat Percent Calculator.
 In order to use the Calculator, please use a skinfold caliper.
 Enter the date measurements were taken in the following format: DD/MM/YYYY:' | Pass |